aucontraire/cognivault/README.md

 # Custom event sinks can be configured for monitoring integration
 ```

-Events include comprehensive metadata from the 6-axis classification system and are essential for observability in production deployments.
+Events include comprehensive metadata from the 6-axis classification system and are essential for comprehensive observability.
+See [OBSERVABILITY.md](src/cognivault/docs/OBSERVABILITY.md) for comprehensive observability architecture and deployment strategies.

 ---

 ## 🧠 Agent Roles

-Each agent in CogniVault plays a distinct role in the cognitive reflection and synthesis pipeline:
+Each agent in CogniVault plays a distinct role in the cognitive reflection and synthesis pipeline (grounded in cognitive science research detailed in [RESEARCH.md](src/cognivault/docs/RESEARCH.md)):

 - ### 🔍 Refiner
   The **RefinerAgent** takes the initial user input and clarifies intent, rephrases vague language, and ensures the prompt is structured for deeper analysis by the rest of the system.
 It uses a comprehensive system prompt with passive and active modes to guide its reasoning process.
 See [`prompts.py`](./src/cognivault/agents/refiner/prompts.py) for implementation details.